oharaandrew314/TinkerTime/README.md

 ### Change Log
 v1.1
 - New Features
-  - KSP Launcher (supports Windows OSX, and Linux)
+  - KSP Launcher (supports Windows, OSX, and Linux)
     - On Windows, will ask user if they wish to use 64-bit, otherwise, automatic
   - Add Mod Import/Export Functionality (to share mod packs)
   - Mod Host and Version is now displayed in Mod View